Line 221 - Carrying charges and interest expenses

 - You collected late support payments.

 - You established the amount of support payments from your current or former spouse or common-law partner.

 - You established the amount of support payments from the natural parent of your child (who is not your current or former spouse or common-law partner) where the support is payable under the terms of an order.

 - You sought to obtain an increase in support payments.

-You have to report the interest we paid you on an income tax refund in the year you receive it ( line 121).
-If we then reassessed your return and you repaid any of the refund interest in 2013, you can deduct the amount of interest you repaid, up to the amount you had included in your income.
+You have to report the interest we paid you on an income tax refund in the year you receive it (line 121).
+If we then reassessed your return and you repaid any of the refund interest in 2014, you can deduct the amount of interest you repaid, up to the amount you had included in your income.

-You cannot deduct on line 221 any of the following amounts:
+You cannot claim on line 221 any of the following amounts:

-- the interest you paid on money you borrowed to contribute to a registered retirement savings plan, a specified pension plan, a registered education savings plan, a registered disability savings plan, or a tax-free savings account (TFSA);
+- the interest you paid on money you borrowed to contribute to a registered retirement savings plan, a pooled registered pension plan, a specified pension plan, a registered education savings plan, a registered disability savings plan, or a tax-free savings account (TFSA);

 - the interest part of your student loan repayments (although you may be able to claim a credit on line 319 on Schedule 1 for this amount);